jroakes/Npath/Readme.md

 6. Download the service account key as a JSON file
 7. Create a new file in the root directory called `service_account.json` and paste the contents of the JSON file into it
 8. Run `pip install -r requirements.txt` to install the required Python packages
+9. Get your API key from OpenAI if you want to run analyze_clusters.
-9. Open `demo.ipynb` in Jupyter Notebook and run the cells
+10. Open `demo.ipynb` in Jupyter Notebook and run the cells

 ## Components
 * `plot_important_features_prefixspan`: Plots the important conversion path sequences of the PrefixSpan model.
 * `convertor_review`: Sequence Patterns of Similarity and Anomalies in Non-Convertors that are clustered with Convertors
 * `analyze_divergence`: Scores the similarity of non-convertor to convertor sequences.
+* `analyze_clusters`: Clusters users based on their navigational paths and labels clusters.